captainys/YSFLIGHT/Documentation/YSFCE_Physics.md

 # Units

-YSFlight and YSFCE have many different allowable units for different parameters.
-For each unit type, YSFlight will convert whatever the user inputs into a default unit for all internal calculations.
+YSFlight and YSFlight Community Edition back-end uses standard [SI units](https://en.wikipedia.org/wiki/International_System_of_Units), but allows for users to see measurements in a variety of units and allows for performance data to be entered in a variety of units.
+Whatever allowable unit the user enters, the backend will convert it into standard SI units.

 | Type | Units | YSFlight Unit |
 | -- | -- | -- |